You're new to RVing, right? If so, how could you know right from wrong?

 When a place feels shady, don't stay there.

-If you choose to or must camp in shady areas, then yeah, you might think about having some sort of protection on your person.
+If you choose to or must camp in shady areas, then yeah, you might think about having some protection on your person.

 Or if you just prefer to have something on yourself all of the time, also fine.